Frances Meynell1

 F, #28058, b.
 20 September 1787, d.
 29 January 1873

-Charlotte Mary Nelson, Duchesa di Bronté was born on 20 September 1787.1 She was the daughter of Reverend William Nelson, 1st Earl Nelson of Trafalgar and of Merton and Sarah Yonge.1 She married Samuel Hood, 2nd Baron Bridport, son of Henry Hood, 2nd Viscount Hood of Whitely and Jane Wheler, on 3 July 1810.1 She died on 29 January 1873 at age 85 at Cricket St. Thomas, Somerset, England.1 She was buried at Cricket St. Thomas, Somerset, England.1 Her will was probated on 22 May 1873, at under £14,000.1
+Charlotte Mary Nelson, Duchesa di Bronté was born on 20 September 1787.1 She was the daughter of Reverend William Nelson, 1st Earl Nelson of Trafalgar and of Merton and Sarah Yonge.1 She married Samuel Hood, 2nd Baron Bridport, son of Henry Hood, 2nd Viscount Hood of Whitley and Jane Wheler, on 3 July 1810.1 She died on 29 January 1873 at age 85 at Cricket St. Thomas, Somerset, EnglandG.1 She was buried at Cricket St. Thomas, Somerset, EnglandG.1 Her will was proven (by probate) on 22 May 1873, at under £14,000.1

 Her married name became Hood.
-As a result of her marriage, Charlotte Mary Nelson, Duchesa di Bronté was styled as Baroness Bridport on 3 May 1814.
-She succeeded to the title of Duchesa di Bronté [Kingdom of Two Sicilies, 1799] on 28 February 1835, suo jure.1
+After her marriage, Charlotte Mary Nelson, Duchesa di Bronté was styled as Baroness Bridport on 3 May 1814.
+She succeeded as the Duchesa di Bronté [Kingdom of Two Sicilies, 1799] on 28 February 1835, suo jure.1

 Children of Charlotte Mary Nelson, Duchesa di Bronté and Samuel Hood, 2nd Baron Bridport